USCGC Bear (WMEC-901): History

 In 1986, Bear responded to the Space Shuttle Challenger disaster by searching over 1900 square nautical miles (6,500 km²).
 During any given patrol, Bear conducts a wide-spectrum of missions such as search and rescue, alien migrant interdiction operations, counter-drug patrols, fisheries enforcement, and international engagement—illustrating the versatile, multi-mission character of the Coast Guard and the cutter fleet.
-Since her commissioning she has made 18 significant drug seizures involving 12 marijuana and 6 cocaine busts.
+Since her commissioning she has made 25 significant drug seizures involving 12 marijuana and 13 cocaine busts.
+According to the Office of Maritime Law Enforcement, in 2023, Bear set the record for most interdictions in one deployment in which the crew stopped 6 go-fasts, preventing 8,500 pounds of cocaine from reaching the U.S. and keeping $90M out of the hands of criminals.

-In 1999 the Bear was deployed with the USS Theodore Roosevelt (CVN-71) Battle Group to support NATO combat operations during Operation Allied Force.
+In 1999, Bear was deployed with the USS Theodore Roosevelt (CVN-71) Battle Group to support NATO combat operations during Operation Allied Force.
 During this the Bear performed various mission such as surface surveillance, provided backup Search and Rescue response, combat escort for US Army transport vessels in areas where the cutter was well within range of enemy missiles, and provided force protection for the Amphibious Ready Group operating near Albania.
-Vice Admiral Murphy stated how well and how seamlessly the Bear and her crew performed naval operations.
+Vice Admiral Murphy stated how well and how seamlessly Bear and her crew performed naval operations.
 This was due to the Bear's interoperability, crew training and knowledge in naval warfare and naval war fighting doctrine, and adequate weaponry.
-The Bear was awarded the Kosovo Campaign Medal and the NATO Kosovo Medal.
-As of 2019, CGC Bear has been deployed 65 times since launch.
+Bear was awarded the Kosovo Campaign Medal and the NATO Kosovo Medal.
+In 2023, Bear's NR1 Main Diesel Engine clocked 100,000 hours, a testament to the dedication and skill of Coast Guard engineers.
+As of Spring 2024, Bear has deployed 74 times since launch.